-Retaining Wall Engineering: Why You Should Have It For Any Wall Over 3.5 Feet
+Why You Should Have Retaining Wall Engineering For Any Wall Over 3.5ft

 Primarily functional hardscape structures, retaining walls are designed to expand usable land, manage erosion, define spaces, and provide additional seating.
-Structural retaining walls—those aim to hold up embankments—tend to be at least 2 feet in height.
-The design of large walls should always be reviewed by a qualified, licensed engineer before construction begins—Unilock recommends this, and it’s required by many municipalities depending on a wall’s height.
+Structural retaining walls, those aimed to hold up embankments, tend to be at least 2 feet in height.
+The design of large walls should always be reviewed by a qualified, licensed engineer before construction begins, it’s not only Unilock that recommends this, but it’s required by many municipalities depending on a wall’s height.

-To determine whether engineering is necessary for a retaining wall, consider the following criteria:
+To determine whether a retaining wall needs engineering is necessary to consider the following criteria:

 1. The Height of the Wall